 My stay in Hospital de Orbigo provided me with some interesting experiences.
 There were eight Pilgrims staying there last night , including two Italian guys who were both suffering tendonitis and had holed up there for 4 days in attempts to get better ( at least that’s what they said anyway ).
 There was also a young Aussie girl who had stayed an extra day as she had bites that she was convinced were caused by bed bugs so had hot washed all her kit.
-Later on two Pilgrims arrived carrying guitars , one Italian ( Neno ) and the other Portuguese ( Hugo ).
+Later on two Pilgrims arrived carrying guitars , Neno and Hugo , the former Italian and the latter Portuguese.

 After an hour and a half of the Yoga we then ate breakfast and managed to get out on the road at 11.15am.
 It was overcast and drizzly first thing and I needed my waterproof for the first time in a couple of weeks.
 I walked with Neno and Hugo until Astorga and they told me they were trying to build a career as musicians , having travelled around Europe this Summer playing in various countries.
-Right out in the middle of nowhere we came upon a chap named David ,from Barcelona , who has been living in a little shack he built up against the wall of a derelict building .
+Right out in the middle of nowhere we came upon a chap named David , from Barcelona , who has been living in a little shack he built up against the wall of a derelict building .
 He has lived here full time for the last 3 and half years , sleeping on a makeshift couch , and has a little stall from which he supplies food and drink to the passing Pilgrims.
 He doesn’t charge anything as , once again , it’s a Donativo situation.
-You do meet them here on The Camino.

 We reached Astorga around 4.00pm and I took a look at the Cathedral and the Gaudi palace .
 My priority however was to get to the chemist.
 I’d mentioned my tendonitis to Mincho’s wife and she’d said ” listen to your body “.
 So I listened to my body and went straight to the chemist and bought some drugs.
 For 7 euros I was able to buy 40 Diofenac 50mg , 60 g of Diclofenac gel and 30 x 5mg Prednisolone , no questions asked.
 For the first time today I began having some concerns that I might not make it to Santiago as the tendonitis was really giving me problems on part of the walk.
 I’ve still got 161 miles to go so I’m praying the tablets and gel will help me nurse it along for the 10 or 11 days it will take to complete the journey.